-Face coverings are not classed as PPE.
-They:
+Face coverings are not classed as personal protective equipment (PPE) as they:

-- are not manufactured to a recognised standard and not CE marked
+- are generally not manufactured to a recognised standard and not CE marked

 - do not provide a proven level of protection for work risks such as dust and spray